haam-community/haam-summer-school/docs/2026/teaching-material.md

 <!-- tabs:start -->
 ## **Lecture Slides**

-For the content of this lecture please refer to the <a href="https://github.com/bsmota/aDNA_imputation/wiki/HAAM-Summer-School-2026">Barbara's Github page shared in the class</a>.
+For the content of this lecture please refer to <a href="https://github.com/bsmota/aDNA_imputation/wiki/HAAM-Summer-School-2026">Barbara's Github script</a>.

 ## **Recording**